shikhar1sharma/understanding-ai-agents-mcp/02-mcp-protocol/what-is-mcp.md

 - **Better answers**: AI has access to current information
 - **Actual actions**: AI can do things, not just explain them
 - **Personalized experience**: AI works with your specific data

-## 📈 The Future with MCP

-### Today's Reality
-- AI models are powerful but isolated
-- Each integration requires custom development
-- Security and access control are complex

-### Tomorrow's Vision
-- AI seamlessly integrated into all business processes
-- Real-time, context-aware AI assistance
-- Secure, standardized AI-to-system connections

 ## 🎯 Key Takeaways